LOADING ...

 Not

-Down the ribbon of moonlight, the brow of the hill,
+Down the ribbon of moonlight, over the of the hill,

 The came riding,